 (a) Hold an informational meeting for the water system consumers and notify consumers in a way that is appropriate to the size of the water system; and

-(9) Department approval of a water system plan shall be in effect for six years from the date of written approval unless:
+(9) Department approval of a water system plan is effective for ten years from the date of written approval unless:

-(10) The purveyor shall update the plan and obtain department approval at least every six years.
-If the system no longer meets the conditions of subsection (2) of this section, the purveyor shall as directed by the department, either:
+(10) The purveyor shall update the water system plan and obtain department approval at or before the expiration of the current plan approval if the system meets any of the conditions of subsection (2) of this section.

 [Statutory Authority: RCW 43.20.050